Umbrella insurance protects your assets if you find yourself underinsured.

 The purpose of being insured is to protect you and your assets against as many potential risks as possible.
-While most P&C policies include liability coverage, you may find that your policy limits are insufficient to protect all of your assets.
-Unfortunately, accidents happen when you least expect them, but an umbrella insurance policy can keep you from being underinsured when you can least afford it.
+While most P&C policies include liability insurance, you may find that your policy limits are insufficient to protect all of your assets.
+Unfortunately, accidents happen when you least expect them, but a personal umbrella insurance policy can keep you from being underinsured when you can least afford it.

 What is umbrella insurance?

 Umbrella insurance works in conjunction with your auto and/or homeowners insurance policy to provide additional liability coverage if you happen to exceed the limit of the underlying policy.
 Say that you have an auto policy with liability limits of $250,000, you injure someone in an accident where you are considered at fault, and the other person’s injuries total $400,000.
 If your coverage maxed out at $250,000, you would be on the hook for an additional $150,000 worth of injuries; which could be disastrous.

 Since umbrella insurance policies provide coverage incrementally from $1M to $5M in the above example, you would not have to pay the extra $150,000 out of pocket.
 Considering umbrella policies are fairly inexpensive, it’s easy to see the value of adding this coverage to protect your assets from a lawsuit resulting from being underinsured after an accident.